RickIsGone/Gears-game-engine/README.md

   **WORK IN PROGRESS**

-  if you dont have a c++ installer on your machine you can get it by pasting this line in the terminal:
+  if you dont have a c++ compiler installed on your machine you can get it by pasting this line in the terminal:

   ```bash
   sudo apt install clang